 Z Grills Error Codes: Everything you need to know for when an error code shows up on your Z Grills control panel.
 There are only four error codes and most of them are pretty easy to fix and clear.

-Dansen is the company behind three brands of pellet grills.
-Dansen makes Louisiana Grills, Pit Boss Grills and Country Smokers.
-Let’s take a look at some of the different grills offered by Dansen.
+Dansons is the company behind three brands of pellet grills.
+Dansons makes Louisiana Grills, Pit Boss Grills and Country Smokers.
+Let’s take a look at some of the different grills offered by Dansons.